040 <2.22> Climax

 Original plans for this episode staged the whole wedding reception (right after exchanging the wedding vows) inside the Falcon Crest Victorian Mansion.
 In the final version, however, only the final part of the reception was set inside the house.

-There were nine different versions of the confession scene filmed for the cliffhanger (re: Carlo Agretti's murder).
+There were eight different versions of the confession scene filmed for the cliffhanger (re: Carlo Agretti's murder; details below).

-Instead of Julia's confession, the various drafts of the script of # 040 contain alternate confession scenes with Lance (b & w scene still above), Melissa, Richard, Diana, Phillip, Angela, Chao-Li and Cole.
+Instead of Julia's confession, the various drafts of the script of # 040 contain alternate confession scenes with Lance (b & w scene still above), Richard, Diana, Phillip and Angela as well as Melissa and Chao-Li (the two latter aforementioned characters were not in the shooting schedule though, but filmed spontaneously).
+The idea to have Cole confess, too, was not filmed.

 From the alternate versions, here is each confessing character's motive for the murder of Carlo Agretti (unused segments):